mucosalvaccine/MEMHC-1.0/README.md

 # minimal-epitope-for-maximum-MHC-coverage
 The code  provided is a Python script that processes a CSV file containing MHC (Major Histocompatibility Complex) ranking data for a set of peptides.
 It performs various operations such as filtering, binary conversion of Kd scores, calculating coverage, and generating output files.
-Using this code you would be able to use a csv file including columnes with 'id' = prptide ID that could be peptide index and or any attribution , 'peptide' = peptide sequence in AA,'peptide_length'= lenght of peptide, 'start'= starting amino acid position in protein,  the rest f columns are the MHC alleles headings for correspondent peptides and kd(nM) score for each peptide
+Using this code you would be able to use a csv file including columnes with 'id' = prptide ID that could be peptide index and or any attribution , 'peptide' = peptide sequence in AA,'peptide_length'= lenght of peptide, 'start'= starting amino acid position in protein,  the rest f columns are the MHC alleles headings for correspondent peptides and kd(nM) score for each peptide.

+The output is a ranking file that give the minimal epitopes(peptides) needed to cover maximum HLA alleles provided. the applications encompases but not limited to  any immunoassay and vaccine developments need the minimal epitope with maximal HLA coverage.

 Here is an example of input csv file :